 These verses by themselves do not claim that all the words in the Old Testament are God's words, for these verses themselves are referring only to specific sections of spoken or written words in the Old Testament.
-But the cumulative force of these passages, including the hundreds of passages which begin "Thus says the Lord," is to demonstrate that within the Old Testament we have written records of words that are said to be God's own words.
+But the cumulative force of these passages, including the hundreds of passages which begin "Thus says the LORD," is to demonstrate that within the Old Testament we have written records of words that are said to be God's own words.
 These words constitute large sections of the Old Testament.
 For example, when Moses read the words that God had given the people up to that point, it was called the Book of the Covenant: "Then he took the Book of the Covenant and read it to the people.
-They responded, 'We will do everything the LORD has said; we will obey'" (Exodus 24:7).
-When we realize that all of the words that were part of the "law of God" or the "book of the covenant" were considered God's words, we see that as sections were added to the Old Testament, it all claimed that kind of authority.
+They responded, 'We will do everything the LORD has said; we will obey" (Exod.
+24:7).
+When we realize that all of the words that were part of the "law of God" or the "Book of the Covenant" were considered God's words, we see that as sections were added to the Old Testament, it all claimed that kind of authority.
 For example, when Joshua added what God commanded him to add, we read, "And Joshua recorded these things in the Book of the Law of God.
-Then he took a large stone and set it up there under the oak near the holy place of the LORD" (Joshua 24:26; see Deut.
+Then he took a large stone and set it up there under the oak near the holy place of the LORD" (Josh.
+24:26; see Deut.
 29:21; 31:24-26; 1 Sam.
 10:25; 2 Kgs.
 23:2-3).

-In the New Testament, a number of passages indicate that all of the Old Testament writings are God's words.
-Second Timothy 3:16 says, "All Scripture is Godbreathed and is useful for teaching, rebuking, correcting and training in righteousness" (NIV).
-Here "Scripture" (graphē) must refer to the Old Testament written Scripture, for that is what the word graphē refers to in every one of its 51 occurrences in the New Testament.
-Furthermore, the "sacred writings" of the Old Testament are what Paul has just referred to in verse 15.

-Paul here affirms that all of the Old Testament writings are theopneustos, "breathed out by God."
+In the New Testament, a number of passages indicate that all of the Old In the New Testament, a number of passages indicate that all of the Old Testament writings are God's words.
+Second Timothy 3:16 says, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness" (NIV).
+Here "Scripture" (graphē) must refer to the Old Testament written Scripture, for that is what the word graphē refers to in every one of its 51 occurrences in the New Testament.3 Furthermore, the "sacred writings" of the Old Testament are what Paul has just referred to in verse 15. $^{^3}$ But see the discussion below, for two instances where the word $graph\bar{e}$ includes New Testament supplements to the Old Testament.
+9: The Bible: The Word of God Paul here affirms that all of the Old Testament writings are theopneustos, "breathed out by God."
 Since it is writings that are said to be "breathed out," this breathing must be understood as a metaphor for speaking the words of Scripture.
 This verse thus states in brief form what was evident in many passages in the Old Testament: the Old Testament writings are God's Word in written form.
-For every word of the Old Testament, God is the one who spoke (and still speaks) it, although God used human agents to write these words down.
+For every word of the Old Testament, God is the one who spoke (and still speaks) it, although God used human agents to write these words down. although God used human agents to write these words down.